metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 You must avoid following comment based content to avoid errors and unexpected output while generating online help (markdown) files:

-- `.LINK` entries must contains only one link and nothing else
+- `.LINK` entries must contains only one link and nothing else.
-- Do not use multiple dashes in comments such as `------`
+- Do not use multiple dashes in comments such as `------`.
-- Use spaces instead of tabs and do not indent comments
+- Use spaces instead of tabs and do not indent comments.
 - Code samples in `.EXAMPLE` portion must not be separated by blank lines except for sample output
-- To number out things with `-` keep one line between commend and listed things
+- To number out things use `-` and keep one line between commend and listed things.
-- For anything else keep in mind that any markdown syntax in comments will be formatted in the resulting markdown file as markdown not as plain text, which may give unexpected results.
+- For anything else keep in mind that your comment based help will be formatted in the resulting markdown file as markdown not as you type it, which may give unexpected results.

-See also [PlatyPS.schema][platyps_schema]
+For more information see also [PlatyPS.schema][platyps_schema]

 ### In module Help directory (module online documentation)

-The `Scripts` directory contains `Update-HelpContent.ps1` which when run will scan comment based help and generate online documentation for `Get-Help -Online` and help content for `Update-Help` on target module.
+The `Scripts\Utility` directory contains `Update-HelpContent.ps1` which when run will scan comment based help and generate online markdown documentation for `Get-Help -Online` and help content for `Update-Help` on target module.

 Generated module documentation is in markdown format, meaning the 3rd purpose is that project users and repository visitors can read module documentation on github site either manually or with `Get-Help -Online`

-`Update-HelpContent.ps1` script is not perfect and requires additional editing of help files once documentation was regenerated, diff tool in VSCode is essential for this.
+`Update-HelpContent.ps1` script is not perfect and requires additional editing of help files once documentation is regenerated, diff tool in VSCode is essential to finalize generated files manually.

 ### In docs directory (general project documentation)

-The `docs` directory in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.
+The `docs` directory in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.\
+`docs` directory is also the root directory for [web site][website] of this repository

-Remember, documenting code and features is as important as writing it!
+Remember, documenting code and features is as important as writing code!

 [Table of Contents](#table-of-contents)